PlasmaStark/salix/src/contents/chronicles/2024-10-09-piracy-shield.md

 [Giovanni Falcone](https://en.wikipedia.org/wiki/Giovanni_Falcone), Italian magistrate notorious for his fight against the Sicilian mafia, used to "follow the money trail".
 This forensic technique can also be applied to understand Piracy Shield.

 In October 2023 [@WEB:C23] [DAZN](https://en.wikipedia.org/wiki/DAZN) and [Sky](https://en.wikipedia.org/wiki/Sky_Italia) bought the 2024-2029 exclusive rights to [Italian A-series](https://en.wikipedia.org/wiki/Serie_A) football games for 900M Euros.
-Aurelio De Laurentiis, chair of the Napoli Footbal Club, prophetically commented:
+Aurelio De Laurentiis, chair of the Napoli Football Club, prophetically commented:

 > It’s a defeat for Italian football. [...]
 DAZN is not competent and is not good for Italian football, just as Sky isn’t either.